melahn/helm-chartmap-generator/README.md

 ## Overview

 This project generates a set of helm dependency reports in various formats for a given helm chart repository.
 It uses the [ChartMap project](https://github.com/melahn/helm-chartmap) to generate the reports.

 The generated reports can be in various formats including

 * JSON which can be viewed using [helm-inspector](https://github.com/melahn/helm-inspector)
-* PlantUML which are then turned into images using [PlantUML](https://plantuml.com/)
+* PlantUML which are also then turned into images using [PlantUML](https://plantuml.com/)
 * Text which can of course be viewed using any text editor

 In addition to producing the dependency report files, an 'index.html' file is produced that lists the files